Piero24/kcal-SCALE/README.md

     <a href="https://github.com/Piero24/kcal-SCALE">kcal-SCALE</a>
 </h1>

-> *<p align="center">A scale that, in addition to displaying the weight, also calculates also the number of kilocalories of the product it has on dish across an internal table, for then display them on a 4-line by 20-character display.*
+> *<p align="center">A scale that, in addition to displaying the weight, also calculates the number of kilocalories of the product it has on dish across an internal table, for then display them on a 4-line by 20-character display.*

 <p align="center">
     The Index for this project is available here